XeonAJ/awesome_ai_ideas/README.md

-# The "Idea" repo! 💡💡💡
+# The "AI Project Idea" repo! 💡💡💡
-A collection of ideas for kick-starting your AI Project journey! <br>
+### A collection of ideas for kick-starting your AI Project journey! <br>

 ## 👩‍🎓👨‍🎓 Beginner AI Project Ideas
 <details>